sirasa1999/TicTacToe-game/README.md

 ...
 (and so on and on till one user wins)

-Then the game stops and the winning user's symbol (O / x) is displayed
+Then the game stops and the winning user and its symbol (O / x) is displayed